-The Fund is funded by member and nonemployer contributing entity (Nonemployer) contributions.
+Funding is provided by member and nonemployer contributing entity (Nonemployer) contributions.
 Contribution provisions are established by statute and may be amended only by the General Assembly.

 Member Contributions: Member contribution requirements are set forth in O.C.G.A.
 47-25-41 and are not actuarially determined.
 Members must contribute 3.42% of their salary each month, subject to a limit that is based on the population of the member's county.